After Attack, Trump and Democrats may both get what they want

 The attack makes it harder for proponents to defend the program "if it had to be voted on today," said Robert Raben, the former counsel to House Judiciary Committee Democrats.

 "But since it's part of a larger pattern of flailing, blame assignment and obfuscation that the president is masterful at, there are diminishing returns to every single tweeted criticism," Raben said.
-"This morning it’s the diversity lottery that’s the problem [the one that President Bush signed in to law]; this afternoon it will be the Home Depot for sponsoring the truck the murderer rented."
+"This morning it’s the diversity lottery that’s the problem; this afternoon it will be the Home Depot for sponsoring the truck the murderer rented."

 Trump "should express solidarity with those trying to fix this program," Flake said.